web analytics

 Race

-The race also plays a part as Africa-American men are more at risk of developing this cancer.
+Race also plays a part, as African-American men are more at risk of developing this cancer.

-It might be the DNA or the type of diet that at each culture or geographical areas and the environments should be concern to prevention of prostate cancer.
+It might be the DNA or the type of diet that at each culture or geographical area, and the environments should be a concern for the prevention of prostate cancer.

 Diet

-A research studies have indicated that those men who eat a lot of fat are more likely to develop the cancer.
+Research studies have indicated that those men who eat a lot of fat are more likely to develop cancer.

-Furthermore, in a high-fat diet fewer fruits and vegetables are consume while the consumption of dairy products is likely to be higher.
+Furthermore, in a high-fat diet, fewer fruits and vegetables are consumed, while the consumption of dairy products is likely to be higher.

-Having a fatty food diet in the regular basis may in fact lead to the cancer rather than the actual consumption of fat itself.
+Having a fatty diet regularly may lead to cancer rather than the actual consumption of fat itself.

-It has been argument about the fruits and vegetables that contain lycopenes and prevention of prostate cancer.
+There has been an argument about the fruits and vegetables that contain lycopene and the prevention of prostate cancer.

-Men who has a daily usage of tomato, has a lower risk of developing the prostate cancer comparing to the one who hates tomatoes.
+Men who have a daily usage of tomatoes have a lower risk of developing prostate cancer compared to those who hate tomatoes.

 Lycopenes are similar to vitamins and have antioxidant properties that work to prevent DNA damage.

-Researchers have variously find that the mineral selenium helps to reduce the level of risk.
+Researchers have variously found that the mineral selenium helps to reduce the level of risk.

-While a high-calcium and low-fructose diet are factors that increase the risk of prostate cancer.
+While a high-calcium and low-fructose diet is factors that increase the risk of prostate cancer.

-Also, regular physical exercise and keeping up a healthy weight may help and reduces the risk.
+Also, regular physical exercise and keeping up a healthy weight may help reduce the risk.

-So, if you are concern about the prevention of prostate cancer, it is better to lower those above risk factors.
+So, if you are concerned about the prevention of prostate cancer, it is better to lower those above risk factors.

 8- Type of Job and Prostate Cancer

-The job or work that you do can have a direct affects in your health.
+The job or work that you do can have a direct effect on your health.

-For instance, the all day sitting job for men is not healthy and men should not to sit more than 45 minutes in one spot in order to do prevention of prostate cancer.
+For instance, the all-day sitting job for men is not healthy, and men should not sit for more than 45 minutes in one spot to do prevention of prostate cancer.

-Office workers and drivers are the most men who are at the risk of prostate cancer of infertility.
+Office workers and drivers are the men who are at risk of prostate cancer of infertility.

-Also, there are some environment factors that might be a cause of prostate cancer.
+Also, some environmental factors might be a cause of prostate cancer.

-9- Is Vasectomy Increases the Chance of Prostate Cancer?
+9- Does a Vasectomy increase the Chance of Prostate Cancer?

 Studies have not yet been able to establish if having a vasectomy increases a man’s risk of developing prostate cancer.

-Though research found that if they’ve had a vasectomy at the age of younger than 35 then their risk might increase.
+Though research found that if they’ve had a vasectomy at the age of younger age than 35, then their risk might increase.

-It is better to not have a vasectomy at the younger age for the prevention of prostate cancer.
+It is better not to have a vasectomy at a younger age for the prevention of prostate cancer.

 10- Considering the Risks: Prostatectomy and Its Possible Problems

-As with any major surgery there are certain risks people need to be aware of, and which need to be considered and talked about with your physician prior to undergoing the knife.
+As with any major surgery, there are certain risks people need to be aware of, which need to be considered and talked about with their physician before undergoing the procedure.

-Operation takes place in an area heavy with blood vessels, some patients undergoing a radical prostatectomy require blood transfusions.
+The operation takes place in an area heavy with blood vessels; some patients undergoing a radical prostatectomy require blood transfusions.

 Each one of the aforementioned can be associated with sometimes serious complications.